Emerging infectious disease, climate change and conservation genomics of northern amphibians

 Sara Meurling, PhD student

-Together with Kristinn P. Magnusson Aukureyri, och David Hazlerig, Tromsö.
-Funded by the Swedish Research Council VR
+Together with Patrik Rödin Mörch, Uppsala, Kristinn P. Magnusson Aukureyri, and David Hazlerig, Tromsö.
+Funded by the Swedish Research Council (VR).

 Photo: Niclas Ahlberg

-Thus, we can exploit the extensive genomic resources of the chicken for making inferences and identifying the genes involved in genomic adaption in these closely related grouse species.
-Furthermore, the species’ contrasting habitat requirements and documented genetic structure allows for general insights in to how species may cope with global warming in the Arctic.
-We study similar questions in hazel grouse and the endemic Chinese grouse in collaboration with researchers from the Chinese Academy of Sciences in Beijing, Prof. Sun Yue-hua.
+In the project are producing high quality long-read reference genomes for all the species, and we exploit the extensive genomic resources of the chicken for making inferences and identifying the genes involved in genomic adaption in these closely related grouse species.
+We are studying structural genomic changes using a pan-genomic approach and estimate genetic load in relation to inbreeding and demograhic history in different populations.
+The species’ contrasting habitat requirements and documented genetic structure allows for general insights in to how species may cope with global warming in the Arctic.

 Yvonne Meyer-Lucht, post-doc